wilmixjemin8/Web/README.md

 g)  It  is  learnable.

-h)  It  is    easy  to  write   a  namespace  than
+h)  It  is    easy  to  write   a  WEB  namespace Program  than

 writing   a    webservice  program.